LottePitcher/opinionated-package-starter/.github/README.md

 Nothing!
 You can learn more about it from [this section]( https://www.youtube.com/watch?v=6NzPtZokjG4&t=2213s) of the Umbraco 15 unboxing video or from [the official documentation](https://docs.umbraco.com/umbraco-cms/customizing/development-flow/umbraco-extension-template).

 It's just that all it gives you is the actual extension project.
 Which is fine if you're just wanting to build custom extensions for your Umbraco instance.
-But if you're going to want to release this functionality as an actual package then you'll need to set up a test site, configure it for nuget, work how you're going to release to nuget, add certain files for a well maintained repo ...
+But if you're going to want to release this functionality as an actual package then you'll need to set up a test site, configure it for nuget, work out how you're going to release to nuget, add certain files for a well maintained repo ...

 Whereas this template will create a folder with:

-- A new solution (.sln)
+- A new solution (.slnx)
 - A package project created using the core `umbraco-extension` template
 - A test site referencing the package project
 - A GitHub action for publishing to nuget when a tag is pushed